mtngrown/mtngrown.github.io/source/2014/05/25/victory-games-central-america-punched.html.markdown

 solo game.
 The full campaign runs 10-20 hours, which is not bad at all for this size of game.
 Comparable titles such as Victory Game's "Vietnam" can run 100-200 hours.

+### Next step

+The set up for Scenario 1 is really easy, but once it's set up, I'm very sure I'll have no idea how what to do next.
+Since this is as much about learning the rules, the next step should be combat.
+Even if it makes no sense from a tactical point of view, learning the rules is pretty important.